llm-operator/docs/docs/source/access_control.rst

    llmo auth projects list-members --title <project title> --organization-title <organization title>

-If you want to avoid setting ``--organization-title`` in each command, you can set the current context by running the following command:
+If you want to manage a project in a different organization, you can pass ``--organization-title <title>`` in each command.
+Otherwise, the organization in the current context is used.
+You can also change the current context by running:

 .. code-block:: console

-   llmo context set organization <organization title>
+   llmo context set

 Choosing an Organization and a Project